Foundations

 6. Use /compact between tasks

 Even within one session, compact between distinct tasks.
 Finished adding tests?
 Compact.
 Now moving to a different feature?
-That compaction gives you a clean slate with the prior work summarized.
+Clean slate, prior work summarized.

 The Handoff Strategy